 Request that the stream pauses events until further notice.

-when the future completes.
 If the future completes with an error,

 A call to resume will also undo a pause.

 If the subscription is paused more than once, an equal number of resumes must be performed to resume the stream.

 Currently DOM streams silently drop events when the stream is paused.
 This is a bug and will be fixed.